vcjpierre/report-app/README.md

 ## <a name="introduction">🤖 Introduction</a>

-This is a state-of-the-art anonymous reporting system built with Next.js 14, designed to provide a secure platform for reporting incidents while maintaining complete anonymity.
+This is a state-of-the-art reporting system built with Next.js 14, designed to provide a secure platform for reporting incidents.

 ## <a name="tech-stack">⚙️ Tech Stack</a>